 In January, ETHNews published an article surveying some of the major second layer solutions being explored in connection with the Ethereum and Bitcoin blockchains.
 This piece continues that exploration.

 "Second layer" is a term used to denote all the platforms and protocols that host or process data so that the base layer blockchain in a network doesn't have to.
+For a fuller explanation of relevant terminology and of why second layer solutions matter, please refer to part one.
+For explanations of even more second layer solutions, please see part three.

 Base layer blockchains, like all blockchains, can only fit a certain amount of data into each block.
 This feature, while necessary, has the effect of limiting how many transactions the network can process in a given period of time.
 By offloading activity from the main chain onto second layer platforms, developers can help blockchains handle significantly more transactions.
 In other words, second layer solutions can free up blockchains to do more stuff.